gskabdwal/assistant-pirate-ai/README.md

 ## Overview

 This project evolves over 30 days to build a fully functional AI Voice Agent.
-As of Day 22, we've implemented seamless streaming audio playback with Web Audio API, providing real-time audio chunk processing and playback with proper timing and buffering.
-The implementation includes handling Murf API's connection limitations while maintaining smooth audio output.
+As of Day 23, we've completed the **Complete Voice Agent** - a fully integrated conversational AI system that handles the entire pipeline: voice recording → real-time transcription → AI processing → streaming audio responses.
+The implementation provides seamless voice interaction with real-time pipeline visualization and streaming audio playback.

 ### Project Structure